Outlining Objectives for ML Systems

 - we need a sleeker search interface

 Though some of these objectives may be valid, they may not resolve the underlying issue.
 What we need to think about is why the user isn't able to discover the right resource.
-This becomes our core objective and we'll further refine it in the next lesson when we design our solution.

 To cite this lesson, please use: